-Fiamma Nirenstein is a journalist and author.
 On April 2008's national elections, she was elected Member of the Italian Parliament and she served as Vice President of the Committee on Foreign Affairs of the Chamber of Deputies for the entire XVI legislature (ending on March 2013).
-Nirenstein funded and chaired the Parliamentary Committee for the Inquiry on Antisemitism.
-During her parliamentary activity, she has been working intensively at a great number of laws, resolutions, interrogations in the field of human rights and international controversies.
+She was also a member of the Italian delegation to the Council of Europe, where she represented Italy in the Network for the fight against violence on children.
+Nirenstein also established and chaired the Committee for the Inquiry into Antisemitism of the Italian Parliament.
+During her parliamentary activity, she has been working intensively at a great number of laws, resolutions, interrogations in many fields, with a particular focus on Israel, human rights, international controversies, democratization in the Middle East, awareness on the Iranian nuclear capabilities.

 In June 2011, Nirenstein was included in the Jerusalem Post list of the 50 most influential Jews in the world, headed by Marc Zuckerberg.